lelou6666/nimbus-docs/epu/afterboot.rst

 N-preserving
 ============

 The npreserving decision engine maintains a certain "N" number of worker instances.
 If one exhibits an issue, it will be replaced.
-You configure this number in the initial configuration but there is also a remote operation that lets you reconfigure it (the SQLStream/ANF dynamic controller integrates with this).
+You configure this number in the initial configuration but there is also a remote operation that let's you reconfigure it (the SQLStream/ANF dynamic controller integrates with this).

 Queue-length